 What Makes Alcohol a Depressant?

 When people think of alcohol, they might first think of happy emotions and social celebrations.
-This notion is partly because of mainstream influence and acceptance of alcohol in our society, but it also has to do with the way alcohol physically affects the body.
+This notion is partly because of mainstream influence and acceptance of alcohol in our society.
+But it also has to do with the way alcohol physically affects the body.
 A person’s first drink releases endorphins in certain areas of the brain (the nucleus accumbens and the orbitofrontal cortex), resulting in a stimulating and relaxing effect.
-It will leave the person feeling good, uninhibited, and generally pretty good.
-If they continue to drink, it will begin to dull their cognitive abilities, curb anxiety, lower inhibitions, and eventually make them sleepy.
+It will leave the person feeling good, uninhibited, and generally good.
+If they continue to drink, it will dull their cognitive abilities, curb anxiety, lower inhibitions, and eventually make them sleepy.
 It can slow down reaction time, impair vision and speech, affect memory and concentration, and so on.

 Some other common symptoms might include:

-- Lowered impulse control (from decreased GABA production)
+- Lowered Impulse Control (from decreased GABA production)